 Aside from the single-player offerings, the game also boasts a separate cooperative campaign and online multiplayer as well.
 So far, the cooperative campaign has proven an excellent challenge as both Kevin and myself have been unable to finish a mission.
 Perhaps it is rust on my partner's side, but the AI had no problems rushing into his base and wiping him out within minutes.
 The competitive online multiplayer is quite standard, with your option for free-for-all or team-based matches.
 If you are feeling nostalgic, you can always setup classic "comp stomp" games as well.
 Just watch out if you're up against the harder AI difficulties...they're brutal.

 Honestly, I'm thoroughly surprised at this little gem of a game.
 While the difficulty can ramp up quickly and without warning, it's a great challenge that goes with the game's excellent replay value.
 For fans of old Command & Conquer, this should be high on your list, especially with the added co-op missions.
-With future updates coming as well, expect the game to have a long shelf life, even for being a smaller indie title.Note: The 8-Bit Armies review is based on a digital PC copy of the game, provided for review purposes.
+With future updates coming as well, expect the game to have a long shelf life, even for being a smaller indie title.Note: 8-Bit Armies was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.